Skip to Content

 Note: The inclination and obliquity share the same amplitude (AA = 0.63603Β°) because they are geometrically coupled β€” as Earth’s orbital plane tilts relative to the invariable plane, Earth’s axis maintains its orientation in inertial space, causing the obliquity (angle between axis and orbit normal) to change by the same amount.

-EXCEL FORMULA INCLINATION TO THE INVARIABLE PLANE IN DEGREES (Change the YEAR value)
+EXCEL FORMULA INCLINATION TO THE INVARIABLE PLANE IN DEGREES (Change the MODEL_YEAR value)

 Components: